semelyanov86/fortune-receiver/README.md

 ${offset 0}${font Noto Sans:size=10}${execi 500 cat ~/random.log}
 ```

+You can pass length string param in command line

 ## Splitting long string to multiline
 In this script implemented splitString function, that splits a long multiline string into multiple lines by a maximum string length.